qwq202/Perplexica/README.md

 - **Widgets and Discovery**:
   - **Discover Page**: An automated news aggregator that fetches the latest articles on topics like AI and tech from specified news websites.
   - **Homepage Widgets**: The main chat interface includes widgets for a quick glance at the weather and a featured news article, providing useful information without needing to search.
-- **Multi-language Support**: Now supports generating responses in different languages, with initial support for Simplified Chinese.
+- **Multi-language Support**: Fully supports generating responses in different languages, including Simplified Chinese.

 It has many more features like image and video search.
 Some of the planned features are mentioned in [upcoming features](#upcoming-features).